quicwg/base-drafts/draft-ietf-quic-recovery.md

   // Reset the congestion window if the loss of these
   // packets indicates persistent congestion.
-  // Disregard packets sent prior to getting an RTT sample. assert(first_rtt_sample != 0)
+  // Only consider packets sent after getting an RTT sample. assert(first_rtt_sample != 0)
   pc_lost = {}
   for lost in lost_packets: